Design Consulting

 I found that brand elements weren’t consistent across all platforms, and there didn’t exist a place for faculty to refer to.
 I aimed to create a guide that acts as a reference point for faculty when creating any visual assets to combat this.

-The official school website uses the newest version of the logo while the main Instagram page for the school uses an outdated version.
+The official school website uses the newest version of the logo, while the main Instagram page for the school uses an outdated version.
 An inconsistent visual identity raises questions about the validity of different profiles and may lead to confusion if the page is currently active.

 Weekly Calendar

-“To be honest, I don’t even follow the Instagram.
-If they posted more about the students
+“To be honest, I don’t follow the Instagram.
+If they posted about the students or events I would consider it, though.”

 -Student, on their wishes for the school’s social media